African Migrants Are Becoming A New Face Of The U.S. Border Crisis

 "We spent five days with no food for the children at all.
 All the food we had brought was finished," Mireille says through a translator, sitting with their children near several cots they pushed together to create a space for their family.

 Filipe says they pushed themselves to keep going, drinking sips of juice to maintain their energy.
-They'd carry the children on their backs, he says, traverse rivers, and walk along teetering paths through the mountains of Panama.
+They'd carry the children on their backs, he says, traverse rivers, and teeter along paths through the mountains of Panama.

 "I can't advise anyone to come.
 I just thank the eternal God for the grace to get me here," he says.
 He hopes to work as a driver here, like he did in his home country.